-ENISA will also take stock of and analyse all existing national (e.g. UK: Cyber Essential), EU and international cybersecurity baseline frameworks and standards.
-The Agency will then identify good practices and propose measures needed to achieve minimum security measures for all the sectors defined in the NIS directive.
-ENISA will engage both private and public sectors in the process to validate the findings and make sure that the end result is easy, affordable and effective.
+In that respect the Agency will take stock of and analyse all existing national (e.g. UK: Cyber Essential), EU and international cybersecurity frameworks and requirements imposed on or deployed by DSPs.
+The Agency will then identify good practices and propose to the Commission and MS advice on security requirements for DSPs to be considered in the relevant implementing acts.